netgen/ibexa-site-api/docs/reference/configuration.rst

                   ng_content_view:
                       line:
                           article:
-                              template: '@NetgenEzPlatformSiteApi/content_view_fallback/to_ez_platform.html.twig'
+                              template: '@NetgenIbexaSiteApi/content_view_fallback/to_ez_platform.html.twig'
                               match:
                                   Identifier\ContentType: article

-- ``@NetgenEzPlatformSiteApi/content_view_fallback/to_site_api.html.twig``
+- ``@NetgenIbexaSiteApi/content_view_fallback/to_site_api.html.twig``

-  This template is used for fallback from eZ Platform to Site API views.
+  This template is used for fallback from Ibexa to Site API views.
 In the following example it's used to configure fallback for all ``full`` views:

   .. code-block:: yaml